9ekt/pyCommand/README.md

 # pyCommand
-A short, quick and easy bypass for schools/workplaces that block command prompt.
+A short, quick and easy bypass for schools/workplaces that block command prompt..